owulveryck/owulveryck.github.io/content/post/knative-part1.md

 [_scale is_] a region of uniformity, or compatibility, a measure of compatible things, whether by distance, weight, size, color, etc.
 {{< /blockquote >}}

-According to this definition, a system can run "at scale", if it's processing power is compatible with the expected usage.
+According to this definition, a system can run "at scale" if it's processing power is compatible with the expected usage.

 Luckily, the decoupling we made before made it simpler to adapt the processing power for both the training and the inference process.